firozkhan18/react-project-generator-tool/docs/Concurrency-API-examples.md

 11. **End**: The program ends.

 ### CyclicBarrier

 A situation not uncommon in concurrent programming occurs when a set of two or more threads must wait at a predetermined execution point until all threads in the set have reached that point.
 To handle such a situation, the concurrent API supplies the CyclicBarrier class.
 It enables you to define a synchronization object that suspends until the specified number of threads has reached the barrier point.

+**Enables a group of threads to wait at a predefined execution point.**

 - CyclicBarrier has the following two constructors:
     - CyclicBarrier(int numThreads)
     - CyclicBarrier(int numThreads, Runnable action)

-Here, numThreads specifies the number of threads that must reach the barrier before execution continues.
-In the second form, action specifies a thread that will be executed when the barrier is reached.
+        - Here, numThreads specifies the number of threads that must reach the barrier before execution continues.
+        - In the second form, action specifies a thread that will be executed when the barrier is reached.

 Here is the general procedure that you will follow to use CyclicBarrier.
 First, create a CyclicBarrier object, specifying the number of threads that you will be waiting for.
 Next, when each thread reaches the barrier, have it call **`await()`** on that object.
 This will pause execution of the thread until all of the other threads also call **`await()`**.
 Once the specified number of threads has reached the barrier, await()`** will return and execution will resume.
 Also, if you have specified an action, then that thread is executed.